Islidius/3D-Stereogram/README.md

 ToDo:
 ----------------------------------------------
-  -sometimes there are some artefacts in the text -sometimes you can see another not intendet text
+  sometimes there are some artefacts in the text sometimes you can see another not intendet text